micheles/decorator/docs/documentation.md

 ## Introduction

-The ``decorator`` module is over ten years old, but still alive and kicking.
+The ``decorator`` module is over twenty years old, but still alive and kicking.
 It is used by several frameworks (IPython, scipy, authkit, pylons, pycuda, sugar, ...) and has been stable for a *long* time.
 It is your best option if you want to preserve the signature of decorated